Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 At this point, one may think that, thanks to these function specs, the full counterpart C bridging code might have been automagically generated, in the same movement as the Erlang bridging code?
 Unfortunately, not exactly!
 At least, not yet; maybe some day (if ever possible and tractable).
 Currently: only *parts* of it are generated.

-Indeed C-side elements will have been produced by the Seaplus parse-transform (notably the function mapping include, used to map functions on either sides, and also, if not already existing, a compilable template of the C driver), but the conversion (thanks to ``Erl_Interface``) from the Erlang terms received by the port into arguments that will feed the C functions and on the other way round (i.e. from the C results to the Erlang terms that shall be sent back) is still left to the service integrator.
+Indeed C-side elements will have been produced by the Seaplus parse-transform (notably the function mapping include, used to map functions on either sides, and also, if not already existing, a compilable template of the C driver), but the conversion (thanks to ``Erl_Interface`` - more precisely we are using `ei <http://erlang.org/doc/man/ei.html>`_ now) from the Erlang terms received by the port into arguments that will feed the C functions and on the other way round (i.e. from the C results to the Erlang terms that shall be sent back) is still left to the service integrator.

 This work remains, yet it is also a chance to better adapt the bridging code to the interfacing contract one would like to be fulfilled, for example with regard to resource ownership.
 Indeed, should the C part take pointers as arguments, shall it delete them once having used them?
 Conversely, should a C function return a pointer to a dynamically allocated memory, who is responsible for the eventual deallocation of it?
 How the C implementation can maintain a state of its own between calls?